NishanthVAnand/nishanthvanand.github.io/about.md

 background: /images/about.jpg
 ---

-I am a Ph.D. student in Computer Science at <a href="https://www.mcgill.ca/">McGill University</a> and <a href = "https://mila.quebec/">Mila</a>, <a href="https://www.youtube.com/watch?v=Zju55DosmUY">Montreal</a>, <a href = "https://www.youtube.com/watch?v=EsL_TAfQxH8">Canada</a>.
+I am a third year Ph.D. student in Computer Science at <a href="https://www.mcgill.ca/">McGill University</a> and <a href = "https://mila.quebec/">Mila</a>, Montreal</a>, Canada</a>.
 I work on Reinforcement Learning, both deep and non-deep.
-I am supervised by <a href = "https://en.wikipedia.org/wiki/Doina_Precup">Prof. Doina Precup</a>.
+My research advisor is <a href = "https://en.wikipedia.org/wiki/Doina_Precup">Prof. Doina Precup</a>.

-I want to understand how humans selectively attribute success or failure to the decisions taken in the past and use this understanding to build AI agents that do the same.
-In other words, I am interested in solving the temporal credit assignment problem in reinforcement learning.
+Before Ph.D., I completed my M.Sc. in computer science at McGill University and Mila.
+I worked as a Data Scientist at <a href="https://fractal.ai/">Fractal Analytics</a> for roughly two years before starting my masters.
+I went to <a href="https://www.pes.edu/">PES Institue of Technology</a>, Bengaluru, India for my bachelor's studies in telecommunication engineering.

-I believe AI can solve many problems across domains and make our lives easy.
-I also like to think that we would be synergistically living with AI agents in the future.
+My research focuses on building reinforcement learning agents that can efficiently propagate reward signal along the temporal axis.
+At first, it may seem trivial to write an algorithm that can learn to create a link between actions and rewards.
+But, it is painstakingly hard to do it in practice.
+I hope to bridge the enormous gap between how humans seamlessly assign credit compared to the RL agents.
+I also draw excitement in developing reinforcement learning algorithms that can learn continually throughout its life as they are a step closer to human intelligence.

-I completed my MSc in Computer Science at McGill University before starting a Ph.D.
-I worked on solving temporal credit assignment through traces as a part of my thesis.
+Often, I ponder on several abstract questions like: what is natural intelligence?
+Is there a single algorithm that can imitate it?
+If there’s one, what kind of learning rule does it use?
+What structure does that algorithm have?
+And many more along these lines.
+If you have thoughts on these questions, share them with me on my email or Twitter.

-I obtained a bachelor's degree in telecommunication engineering at <a href="https://www.pes.edu/">PES Institue of Technology</a>, <a href="https://en.wikipedia.org/wiki/Bangalore">Bangalore</a>, India.
-After graduation, I worked in the AI team at <a href="https://fractal.ai/">Fractal Analytics</a> for two years.
+I spend a good chunk of time sleeping, watching math and physics videos on YouTube.
+I also like to play video games, board games, and spend time with nature.